8lack8erry/Compton/README.md

   <img src="autocoincidence_setup.png" alt="Experimental setup" width="450">
 </div>

 Performing this type of measurement is crucial for selecting the optimal gate window.
 This setup allows us to directly observe the gate window on the display, enabling precise adjustments.
-Specifically, our focus is on isolating and observing the photopeak of 511 keV gamma ray, which is essential for accurate gating and subsequent analysis.
+Specifically, our focus is on isolating and observing the photopeak of 511 keV gamma ray.